 Whether an Intellectual Property Dispute involves cease-and-desist demands or legal action in the Federal Courts or Administrative Tribunals of the U.S. Patent and Trademark Office (“USPTO”), the Firm’s attorneys are experienced in navigating such matters.
 Importantly, all of the Firm’s litigators have the unique advantage of their extensive background in prosecuting applications before the USPTO and Copyright Office, the procedural details of which are often critical to achieving results as Patents, Trademarks, Copyrights, and other Intellectual Property Rights arise in contested matters.
+Similarly, our attorneys are involved in drafting IP Agreements, including Licenses and Franchises, of the type that are often the subject of Litigation.
 An Intellectual Property litigator must fully understand the mechanics of the rights involved, as well as the ways of the courtroom.

 The Firm takes a strategic and pragmatic approach in every case, representing both Plaintiffs and Defendants.
 Each and every Dispute and Litigation will require a unique strategy in accordance with a client’s goals.
 Whether the matter calls for aggressive litigation, emergency action involving Temporary Restraining Orders and Preliminary Injunctions, strict adherence to a limited budget for legal expenses, mediation and alternative dispute resolution, or negotiation of creative out-of-court settlement terms, the Firm’s attorneys have experience achieving favorable outcomes for individuals, small companies, and large entities and institutions.
 The Firm is also panel counsel for insurance companies that call upon the Firm to serve as appointed counsel to insured parties involved in Intellectual Property Litigation.